Optimal stopping of the stable process with state-dependent killing: The killed path-censored stable process and its Lamperti transform

+Since $p$ is indeed independent of $X$, and since $X^\dag$ has fixed, positive probability of being killed in every excursion it makes below the level $0$, it must eventually be killed; that is, $T<\infty$. \end{proof}

-Let us use $X^{*}$ to denote the stable process killed on exiting $[0, \infty)$, with the associated L\'evy process in the Lamperti representation by $\xi^{*}$, whose characteristic exponent is shown in \cite{CC}.
-Together with the results above, we analyze the path structure of $\xi$ and then present the explicit expression for its Wiener-Hopf factoristation.
+Write $X^*$ for the stable process killed upon exiting $[0,\infty)$, and $\xi^*$ for the Lévy process appearing in its Lamperti representation.
+The law of the latter was characterised in \cite[Theorem 2]{CC}, and its characteristic exponent computed in \cite[Theorem 1]{KP-hg}.
+Making use of the preparatory work above, we are now able to describe the path structure of $\xi$ and compute its characteristic exponent.

 \begin{proposition}[Structure of $\xi$] The L\'evy process $\xi$ is the sum of two independent L\'evy processes $\xi^{1}$ and $\xi^{2}$, which are characterised as follows: \begin{enumerate} \item The L\'evy process $\xi^{1}$ has characteristic exponent